Southern Airways Express

 Southern Airways Express is a commuter airline operating across the United States with headquarters in Palm Beach, Florida.
-Southern Airways acts as a local service airline for dozens of cities across all U.S. time zones, Approximately a third of its routes are subsidized through the Essential Air Service program by the United States Department of Transportation.
+Southern Airways Express, commonly referred to as 'Southern', acts as a local service airline for dozens of cities across all U.S. time zones.
+The majority of Southern's routes are subsidized through the Essential Air Service program by the United States Department of Transportation.

-In its Gulf, New England, and Hawaiian Regions, Southern operates from executive terminals at primary airports, meaning that passengers are not required to check-in at the main passenger terminals, nor are they required to pass through Transportation Security Administration (TSA) security screening.
-In Southern's mid-Atlantic, Rocky Mountain, and California footprints, passengers embark and disembark through the primary secured (TSA) terminals.
-In June 2018, Southern became an interline partner with American Airlines, allowing for single-ticketing and baggage transfers between Southern and American.
-Southern later added interline partnerships with Alaska Airlines and United Airlines.
+Southern Airways Express is a subsidiary of Surf Air Mobility.